wlonk/arcadia/arcadia.md

 when played, when in trash, etc. They can be fictional-effect primary.
 They can generate Consequences.
 They can replenish Willpower.
 They can screw with suit meanings.

+When you get a face card, do not put it into your deck.
+Each game, you put your face cards out in front of you.
+When you use its power, tap it.
+You can't use it again while it's tapped.
+They untap at the start of a season.

+TODO: other untap triggers.

+TODO: tapped effects, ranging from weakened to negative.

 ### Jack of Spades: the Whisperer